Gonococcemia

 Gonococcemia (also known as "Disseminated gonococcal infection") is a rare complication of mucosal Neisseria gonorrhoeae infection, or Gonorrhea, that occurs when the bacteria invade the bloodstream.
 It is characterized by fever, tender hemorrhagic pustules on the extremities or the trunk, migratory polyarthritis, and tenosynovitis.
+Patients also commonly experience joint pain (e.g. knee) due to the purulent arthritis.
 It also rarely leads to endocarditis and meningitis.
 This condition occurs in 0.5-3% of individuals with gonorrhea, and it usually presents 2–3 weeks after acquiring the infection.
-Risk factors include female sex, sexual promiscuity, and infection with resistant strains of Neisseria gonorrhoeae.
+Risk factors include female sex and infection with resistant strains of Neisseria gonorrhoeae.
 This condition is treated with cephalosporin and fluoroquinolone antibiotics.

 Epidemiology

 Neisseria gonorrhoeae is a gram negative diplococcus (also referred to as "Gonococcus") and a pathogenic bacteria.
 In 2019, there were 616,392 reported cases of gonorrhea in the United States, with an overall increased rate 5.7% from 2018 to 2019.
 Among those approximately 600,000 cases, it is estimated that 0.5-3% of gonorrheal infections result in gonococcemia.
 This condition is more common in women, affecting approximately 2.3-3% of women with gonorrhea and 0.4-0.7% of men.
 This discrepancy is explained by increased incidence of silent gonorrheal infections in females and an increased rate of transmission to females that have sexual intercourse with infected males.
 Gonococcemia also occurs more frequently in pregnant women, those with recent menstruation, and those with IUDs.